 SECAmb went on to receive 8 to 10 further calls from the husband, the plan was triggered and - when challenged - he mostly admitted that there was nothing wrong and he just wanted access to his wife.
-SECAmb played a significant part and worked well was expected as to ensure the lady's safety.
+SECAmb played a significant part and worked well white enterer agencies to ensure the lady's safety.